Find out about waste exemptions, the rules you need to follow and how to register, including WEEE, bulk exemptions and linear networks.

 You must read the waste exemptions guidance to:

 - decide which waste exemptions apply to your operations

 - check you can meet all the limits and conditions set

 The exemptions guidance categories are:

 You may also need to get planning permission if you’re carrying out an exempt waste operation.

-You can only register online if you’re carrying out exempt waste operations in England.
+You can only register online on GOV.UK if you’re carrying out exempt waste operations in England.

 You can’t register the T11 exemption to treat WEEE online.
 You need to register this using a form.

-To complete your online registration you’ll need the following:
+To complete your online registration you’ll need the: